Orizzi/WOS-Forge/README.md

 # WOS Calculator - Complete Beginner's Guide

 Welcome!
-This is a **Whiteout Survival (WOS) Game Calculator** that helps players calculate resource costs for upgrading charms.
-Don't worry about the complexity—this guide explains everything step-by-step.
+This is a **Whiteout Survival (WOS) Game Calculator** that helps players calculate resource costs for upgrading charms, chief gear, and buildings (Fire Crystals).
+All data is driven by an authoritative Excel workbook to ensure accuracy.

 > 📁 **New Organization:** All source code is in `src/` folder, all documentation is in `docs/` folder.
 See the structure below!